aamrits/frontend-interview-questions/react-concepts.md

 </div>

 #### Q27
-### ✍What is concurrent rendering in React 18, and how does it improve the performance of applications?
+### 💥 What is concurrent rendering in React 18, and how does it improve the performance of applications?

 <div align="right">